 The Parent: Education Act, Preamble and Sections 1(r), 2, 16.2

 The preamble of the Education Act states that parents have a right and responsibility to make decisions respecting the education of their children.
 The definition of parent is set out in section 1 of the Education Act and includes

 • the guardian as set out in section 20 of the Family Law Act,

 • the guardian appointed under Part 1, Division 5 of the Child, Youth and Family Enhancement Act or section 23 of the Family Law Act if the guardian notifies the board in writing of the guardian's appointment,

-• the guardian appointed under a will or document referred to in section 22 of the Family Law Act whose appointment has taken effect, if the guardian notifies the board in writing of the guardian's appointment,
+• the guardian appointed under section 22 or 23 of the Family Law Act if the guardian notifies the board in writing of the guardian's appointment,

 • the individual who has care and control of the student as a result of the change if the student's guardian resided in Alberta and has changed the guardian's residence so that it is outside Alberta or unknown,